 Best Individual Plan

 The advent of T-Mobile One takes a lot of the guesswork out of finding an individual plan — you can get unlimited data for $70 a month.
-That’s $10 more expensive than Sprint’s unlimited plan, though T-Mobile’s network performs a lot better.
+(Again, you'll need to enroll in autopay for that price.)
+That’s $10 more expensive than what Sprint normally charges for its unlimited plan — Sprint likes frequent discounts and promotions, too — though T-Mobile’s network performs a lot better.
 And T-Mobile's plan costs less than the unlimited plans AT&T and Verizon now offer.

 Other Options: It's unlimited data or nothing, friend, though you could also take advantage of the KickBack program for those months where you use less than 2GB of data to reduce the cost of your monthly unlimited plan by $10 in bill credits.

 T-Mobile has revamped its prepaid offerings, streamlining things down to two options.
 You can either get 4GB of high-speed data for $45 a month or 6GB for $55 a month.
 With T-Mobile now only offering unlimited data to its postpaid customers, either option might appeal to individual subscribers, especially since T-Mobile doesn't charge for data overages.
 (It just throttles your data speeds for the rest of the billing cycle.)

 Prepaid customers can opt for an unlimited data plan, but at $75, it's more expensive than the T-Mobile One postpaid plan.

 T-Mobile no longer offers prepaid family plans, instead offering the T-Mobile One unlimited plan with no credit check.

 Here are a few other things to consider when looking at T-Mobile's cellphone plans.